RelationNet2: Deep Comparison Columns for Few-Shot Learning: Experiments

 \subsubsection{Ablation Study}

-Our experiments demonstrate that our approach outperforms prior state-of-the-art by a large margin.
-To investigate the contribution of the different components of our method, we conduct a series of ablation studies reported in Tab.~\ref{tab:ablation1}.
-The conclusions are as follows: \textbf{Gaussian Noise:} Comparing \modelnameshort{} and \modelnameshort{}-No Noise, we can see that this brings just over 2\% improvement. \textbf{Retraining:} The impact of re-training on the combined training and validation set is visible by comparing the entries with \modelnameshort{}-No Retrain.
-Retraining provides a similar 2\% margin, and this is complementary to the noise. \textbf{Deep Supervision:} From the \modelnameshort{}-No Deep Sup. result, we can see that deep supervision is important to gain full benefit from the column of relation modules. \textbf{Architecture:} From the results we can see that our \modelnameshort{} benefits from deeper embedding architectures.
-It from using the simple convolutional blocks used by early studies \cite{finn2017model,snell2017prototypical,yang2018learning} when equipped with ResNet \cite{he2016deep}, Wide Res Net \cite{zagoruyko2016wide} and SENet \cite{hu2018senet}.
-Nevertheless when fixing a common SimpleConv embedding for comparing all models, \modelnameshort{} outperforms the alternatives MAML \cite{finn2017model}, RelationNet \cite{yang2018learning} and Prototypical Nets \cite{snell2017prototypical}, as well as other prior methods with simple embeddings (upper block, Tab.~\ref{tab:mini}).
-In contrast, when fixing a common SENet embedding, the related and recently state of the art method RelationNet \cite{yang2018learning} improves, but is still surpassed by \modelnameshort{}.
-It is also important to note that improvements from deeper embeddings are not automatic.
-Competitors PrototypicalNet \cite{snell2017prototypical} (evaluated by us) and MAML \cite{finn2017model} (evaluated by \cite{mishra2018simple}) failed to benefit from deeper embeddings, actually overfitting and becoming worse. \textbf{Multiple Relation Modules:} Finally, we also compare separately the testing accuracy with each \modelnameshort{} relation module output score $r_v$ in isolation (\modelnameshort{}\_$r_v$).
-We can see that each individual module performs competitively, but their combination clearly leads to the best overall performance, supporting our argument that multiple levels of the feature hierarchy should be used to make general purpose matching decisions.
+We further investigate the detailed design parameters of our method with a series of ablation studies reported in Tab.~\ref{tab:ablation1}.
+The conclusions are as follows:

+\cut{\textbf{Parameterized Gaussian Noise Regularization:} Comparing \modelnameshort{} and \modelnameshort{}-No Noise, we can see that this brings over 2\% improvement.} \cut{\textbf{Retraining:} The impact of re-training on the combined training and validation set is visible by comparing the entries with \modelnameshort{}-No Retrain.
+Retraining provides a similar 2\% margin, and this is complementary to the noise.} \textbf{Deep Supervision:} The \modelnameshort{}-No Deep Sup. result shows that deep supervision is important to gain full benefit from a column of relation modules. \textbf{Module Weighting:} Learning attention weights per module helps somewhat compared to manually tuned module weights.
+More importantly it eliminates the need for hand-tuning model weights. \textbf{Multiple Non-linear Metrics:} Tab~\ref{tab:ablation1} also shows the testing accuracy with each \modelnameshort{} relation module output score $r_v$ in isolation (\modelnameshort{}-$r_v$).
+Each module performs competitively, but their combination clearly leads to the best overall performance, supporting our argument that multiple levels of the feature hierarchy should be used to make general purpose matching decisions.
+Multiple meta learner design is a creative contribution of our work.